LiLabAtVT/CompareTranscriptome/README.md

 Expression analysis is commonly used to understand the tissue or stress specificity of genes in large gene families.
 The goal of comparative transcriptome analysis is to identify conserved co-expressed genes in two or more species.
 In order to compare transcriptomes between any two species, we took a three-step approach:

-1. Establish homologous relationships between proteins in the two species.
-2. Identify expression data obtained from experiments that are performed under similar conditions or tissue types.
-3. Compare the expression patterns between the two data sets.
+**1. Establish homologous relationships between proteins in the two species** **2.
+Identify expression data obtained from experiments that are performed under similar conditions or tissue types** **3.
+Compare the expression patterns between the two data sets**

 In this protocol, we will compare published time course seed embryo expression data from Arabidopsis with data from the same tissue in soybean as a demonstration of how to apply computational tools to comparative transcriptome analysis.